highRES-model/highRES-Europe-WF/docs/source/user_guide.rst

    $INCLUDE highres_data_input.gms

 Within ``highres_data_input.gms`` numerous data files are loaded, such as for the defined spatial levels (regions and zones) as well as the temporal extent, technoeconomic generation and transmission data, the demand data.
-These are generated through the Workflow |Workflow-label|.
+These are generated through the `workflow <#Workflow-label>`_.

 The files are loaded through the following code: